Beds available now! Call for same-day admission.

 How long does the FORTITUDE program last?

 The length of stay varies from client to client based on their recovery needs, level of treatment, progress and many other factors.
-However, the average length of stay for most residential clients is 35 days.
+However, at The Recovery Village Columbus, the average length of stay for most residential patients is 35 days.

 Can I detox in the FORTITUDE program?

-Yes, drug and alcohol detox is offered onsite and is the first step in recovery for most clients.
+Yes, drug and alcohol detox is offered onsite at The Recovery Village Columbus and is the first step in recovery for most clients.

 Can you enter FORTITUDE for mental health needs only?

-Currently, the FORTITUDE program accepts clients for a substance use disorder and any co-occurring mental health conditions, but not for mental health needs alone.
+Currently, the FORTITUDE program at The Recovery Village Columbus accepts clients for a substance use disorder and any co-occurring mental health conditions, but not for mental health needs alone.

 Will I room with other first responders?